kingsdigitallab/tvof-kiln/README.md

     * prepare/doall.py: aggregate, convert, tokenise, generate Kwic for a single manucript from TEI fragments (Python 2)
     * prepare/*py & *.perl: particular TEI operations used by doall.py (Python 2)

-Python 2 scripts are delibrately kept to that version so partners can run them from their laptop.
+Python 2 scripts are deliberately kept to that version so partners can run them from their laptop.

 ## Kwic in/out, Lemmatisation and search page